-The easiest—and most publicized change—has to do with ladders which extend 24 feet or higher above a lower level.
+The easiest—and most publicized—change has to do with ladders that extend 24 feet or more above a lower level.
 Ladders that are 24 feet or higher can no longer use “safety cages” as a means of protecting workers.
-Ladders newly installed – or altered – after November 19, 2018 require a ladder safety system or personal fall arrest system.
+Ladders that were newly installed or altered after November 19, 2018, require a ladder safety system or personal fall arrest system.

 The final deadline for installing a ladder safety system or personal fall arrest system for ALL ladders is November 18, 2036.

-Per OSHA 1910.23(b)(4) Ladder rungs, steps, and cleats have a minimum clear width of 16 inches (measured before installation of ladder safety systems) for fixed ladders.
+Per OSHA 1910.23(b)(4), ladder rungs, steps, and cleats must have a minimum clear width of 16 inches (measured before installation of ladder safety systems) for fixed ladders.

-Another frequent stumbling block (literally) in passing OSHA compliance is the requirement that the ladder provide at minimum 7 inches of clear distance between the ladder rungs (centerline) and the building.
+Another frequent stumbling block—literally—in passing OSHA compliance is the requirement that the ladder provide at minimum 7 inches of clear distance between the ladder rungs (centerline) and the building.
 This figure includes any permanent obstructions such as pipes or conduit.

 This 7-inch minimum stand-off clearance protects the person climbing the ladder from likely trip hazards that would exist with less free space between the ladder and building.